 - If you clone partition to the existing partition, you should transfer or back up data before cloning to prevent it being overwritten.

-Step 3.
-Click Proceed and wait for the clone to complete.
+Step 4.
+Click Start and wait for the clone to complete.

 You can check how to clone partition or system reserved partition on this video tutorial.